gcallah/MiscWriting/AI/AIAlchemists.md

-AI researchers have achieved genuine breakthroughs in the ability of computers to process language, sounds, and images over the last decade.
-But along with these real technical accomplishments comes what Mircea Eliade refers to as an "ideology" that describes what many of them think their enterprise is doing.
+AI researchers have achieved genuine breakthroughs in the ability of computers to process language, sounds, and imametallurgyges over the last decade.
+But these significant technical accomplishments have been accompanied by a constellation of non-technical propositions about what these advances signify.

 For instance, Elon Musk [has
 predicted](https://www.ft.com/content/027b133f-f7e3-459d-95bf-8afd815ae23d)